markjprice/cs13net9/docs/ch10-loading-tracking.md

 Unhandled exception.
 System.InvalidOperationException: An error was generated for warning 'Microsoft.EntityFrameworkCore.Infrastructure.DetachedLazyLoadingWarning': An attempt was made to lazy-load navigation 'Category' on a detached entity of type 'ProductProxy'.
 Lazy loading is not supported for detached entities or entities that are loaded with 'AsNoTracking'.
 This exception can be suppressed or logged by passing event ID 'CoreEventId.DetachedLazyLoadingWarning' to the 'ConfigureWarnings' method in 'DbContext.OnConfiguring' or 'AddDbContext'.
 ```

-EF Core 8 enables support for the lazy loading of entities that are not being tracked.
+EF Core 8 enabled support for the lazy loading of entities that are not being tracked.

 Let's try an example:
 1. In `Program.Queries.cs`, add a method to request a no tracking query for products, and when you enumerate the products, use lazy loading to fetch the related category name, as shown in the following code: